evanca/quick-portfolio/projects/ad_iot/ad_iot.md

 - [Sonification 3](/audio/pn_son/Historical Son.mp3)

-The end result of this phase was an auditory display system for representing multiple streams of network data at once.
+The end result of this phase was an auditory display framework for representing multiple streams of network data at once.
 It represented both aggregates of network data  and continuous streams of data.
-Users could interact with the system via GUI to focus on specific streams of data and attenutate others.
+Users could interact with the system via GUI to focus on specific streams of data and attenuate others.

 <img src="images/Network_GUI.png?raw=true"/><br/>